webrtc-security/webrtc-security.github.io/index.md

 RTCPeerConnection is the first of two APIs which are offered specifically as part of the WebRTC specification.
 A RTCPeerConnection interface represents the actual WebRTC connection, and is relied upon to handle the efficient streaming of data between two peers.

 When a caller wants to initiate a connection with a remote party, the browser starts by instantiating a RTCPeerConnection object.
 This includes a self-generated SDP description to exchange with their peer.
-The recipient in turn responds with it's own SDP description.
+The recipient in turn responds with its own SDP description.
 The SDP descriptions are used as part of the full ICE workflow for NAT traversal.

 With the connection now established, RTCPeerConnection enables the sending of real-time audio and video data as a bitstream between browsers.